opencast/opencast-docker/README.md

 # Installation

-All images are available on [Docker Hub](https://hub.docker.com/r/opencast/).
+All images are available on [Quay](https://quay.io/organization/opencast).
 To install the image simply pull the distribution you want:

 ```sh
 $ docker pull "opencast/<distribution>"